graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 This adds the necessary components to create a subscription server for a given schema such as communicating with web sockets, parsing subscription queries and responding to events.

-### Configure the GraphQL Instance
+### Configure the Server Instance

 You must configure web socket support for your Asp.Net server instance separately.
 The ways in which you perform this configuration will vary widely depending on your needs.
-CORS requirements, keep -alive support etc. will be different for each scenario.
+CORS requirements, keep-alive support etc. will be different for each scenario.

 After web sockets are added to your server, add subscription support to the graphql registration.